Virginia Department of Criminal Justice Services (DCJS)

 09/09/22 5:00 PM

-Grants of up to $35,000 and grants of up to $70,000 to Virginia local government agencies to enhance partnerships and coordination between public schools and law enforcement agencies.
+Grants to Virginia local government agencies to enhance partnerships and coordination between public schools and law enforcement agencies.
 Applicants must complete an online registration process prior to submitting an application.
-Funding is intended to support new security positions on public school campuses.
-Grant funds must be used for salaries and benefits for full-time or part-time school resource officer and security officer positions to provide coverage during routine school hours.
+Funding is intended for salaries and benefits for full-time or part-time school resource officer positions to provide coverage during routine school hours.

 The Virginia Department of Criminal Justice Services (DCJS) is offering a new cycle of state grants to continue funding and establish new funding for School Resource Officer (SRO) positions to establish, enhance, and continue the partnerships between local law enforcement agencies and school divisions.

-Priority will be given to localities who meet one or more of the following criteria:
+Priority will be given to localities that meet one or more of the following criteria:

 GrantWatch ID#: 133812